-CRITERIA #1: THE FBI MISSION
+CRITERIA #1: FBI PROXIMITY TO MISSION-RELATED LOCATIONS (subcriteria are of equal importance)

-(subcriteria are ofequal importance, but notseparately weighted)

-Subcriteria 1.a: The Proximity of the Site to the FBI Academy Quantico: The panel will consider the driving distance of the site to the FBI Academy, which, for purposes of this criteria, means the FBI Academy Visitors Center in Quantico, Virginia.
-For purposes of this site selection criteria, the driving distance will be determined by calculating the shortest driving distance from the approximate boundary of each site to the FBI Academy Visitors Center.
+Subcriteria 1.a: The Proximity of the Site to the FBI's Quantico Facility: The panel will consider the driving distance from the site to the FBI's Quantico facility in Quantico, Virginia.
+For purposes of this site selection criteria, the driving distance will be determined by calculating the shortest driving distance from the approximate boundary of each site to the FBI Quantico Facility's Russell Road vehicle gate.
 To calculate the driving distance, the panel will be provided with the distance based on the average results from each of the following two commercial web mapping platforms: Google Maps and Apple Maps.
-The FBI prefers a site that is as close to the FBI Academy as possible.
+The Government prefers a site that is as close to the FBI's Quantico facility as possible.

-Subcriteria 1.b: The Proximity of the Site to Non-Consolidating Operationally Significant

-FBI/NCR Real Estate Assets: The panel will consider the cumulative driving distance from each site to the FBI's operationally significant FBI real estate assets, measured in miles.
-The FBI prefers a site that is as close to the real estate assets as possible.
+Subcriteria 1.b: The Proximity of the Site to Non-Consolidating Operationally Significant FBI/NCR Real Estate Assets: The panel will consider the cumulative driving distance from each site to the FBI's operationally significant FBI real estate assets, measured in miles.
+The Government prefers a site that is as close to the real estate assets as possible.